3818919/WebCP-DB-Expanded/README.md

  It is recommended if replacing your original WebCP that you make a backup of it and install this project into a clean directory rather than overwriting the existing one.

- Credits: Julian Smythe (original author), Richard Leek (Bug fix: map name), Arnoud van der Horst (Endless Online author- data read assistance and granted icon public use permissions).
+ Credits: Julian Smythe (original author), Richard Leek (Bug fix: map name), Arnoud van der Horst (Endless Online author- data read assistance and granted icon public use permissions), Apollo (Creator of the Expanded Database Menu).

 ## Additional Features
 config.php & common.php has been modified to add the following additional features.